-Rachel’s current projects include (1) Acting as Qualitative Research Lead for the award-winning, internationally-vetted Database of Individual Patient Experience (DIPEx) initiative here in the U.S.; as an elected member of the DIPEx International Board of Trustees guiding patient experience work in 11 countries; and as PI/co-PI on various DIPEx studies.
+Rachel’s current projects include (1) Acting as Qualitative Research Lead for the award-winning, internationally-vetted Database of Individual Patient Experience (DIPEx) initiative here in the U.S.; as an elected member of the DIPEx International Board of Trustees guiding patient experience work in 11 countries; and as co-PI developing the USA’s first full web-based patient experience module (on depression in young adults) using these methods.
 (2) Leading the qualitative arm on two federal grants pioneering methods to reliably elicit patient narratives about their health care encounters as part of large-scale patient experience surveys.
-(3) Working as co-PI on a PCORI-funded project focused on the governance of learning activities in health systems, with a particular focus on patient/family roles.
-Past projects have included families’ experiences with cystic fibrosis; young adults’ experiences with depression; implementation of consumer assistance under health reform; and consumers’ perspectives on low-value health care.
+(3) Working as co-PI on a mixed-methods research project providing the first nationally representative portrait of patients’ perspectives on “low value” healthcare.

 Jill Jacklitz, MSSW

 Jill serves as the Center’s Director of Education, leading our educational program-building, curriculum development, and course offerings.
 Jill’s approach is informed by direct experiences advocating, through legislative and organizational change, for patients facing barriers to health care access.